-Capital One Venture X Rewards Credit Card: Best for luxury travel benefits
+Capital One Venture X: Best for luxury travel benefits

-The Capital One Venture X offers some of the most popular travel card perks on the market.
-Like other highly sought-after travel cards, the Venture X provides credits to cover the membership cost of either Global Entry or TSA PreCheck.
-Lounge access is another benefit featured on most premium travel cards, and the Venture X comes with the popular Priority Pass membership.
+Why we picked it: The Capital One Venture X Rewards Credit Card offers some of the most popular travel card perks on the market for a competitive annual fee.
+Like many highly sought-after travel cards, the Venture X provides credits to cover the membership cost of either Global Entry or TSA PreCheck.

-- Up to $300 credit annually for bookings made on Capital One Travel
+- Up to $300 statement credit annually for Capital One Travel bookings

 - 10,000 bonus miles every account anniversary (worth $100 when redeemed for travel)